micwrob/odin-recipes/README.md

-I'll learn basics of HTML, CSS3 and JS :)
+I'll learn basics of HTML with Odin.